cryptpad/documentation/user_guide/apps/general.rst

 :ref:`properties <document_properties>` :badge_owner:`Document owners`

 .. note::
    The history functionality works slightly differently in the :ref:`app_sheets` application, due to the integration of OnlyOffice with CryptPad's encrypted real-time collaboration.
-Please refer to :ref:`speadsheet history <sheets_history>` for further details.
+Please refer to :ref:`spreadsheet history <sheets_history>` for further details.

 **Version Links**